Music uplifts us all. If you are able, please help the LA Phil continue to make programs like this one and impact lives through music education.

 PARKS AND RECREATION Norma E. Garcia, Director of Parks and Recreation and Regional Parks and Open Space District

-EDITED AT PARALLAX Editor: Qing Shao Additional Editors: Guangwei Du, Yiqing Yu Executive Producer: Graham Zeller Post Producer: Amanda Phillips Color Correction: Bossi Baker Sound Mix: Unbridled Sound
+EDITED AT PARALLAX Editor: Qing Shao Additional Editors: Guangwei Du, Yiqing Yu Executive Producer: Graham Zeller Post Producer: Rebecca Rose Perkins Color Correction: Bossi Baker Sound Mix: Unbridled Sound